HimanshuSharmaKUL/Nailyzer/README.md

 ## Requirements ##
 1) Octave or Matlab
-2) Dataset ( You can use your own dataset to train as well )
+2) Nail Image Dataset ( You can use your own dataset to train as well )